Arc Bounty Program

 - Keep the details private: Please don’t publicly disclose the vulnerability until we’ve had a chance to review and address it - this helps to safeguard the security of Arc users.

 - Collaborate in good faith: We ask for a reasonable amount of time to investigate and fix the issue.
-Please do not exploit the vulnerability or misuse any data that may be compromised.
+Please do not exploit the vulnerability or misuse any compromised data, except as needed for a proof of concept, ensuring it remains controlled and causes no harm to other users or systems.
+Researchers should focus on testing with their own accounts.

 - Coordinate public disclosure (if applicable): Once the issue has been resolved, we’re happy to discuss coordinated public disclosure, but only after ensuring the security of our users.